I finally figured out what I want to work on

 II.

-The reason I struggled to identify it as such earlier is that I suppressed it, thinking it was too philosophical, impractical, or indulgent to follow.
+The reason I struggled to identify this as an interest earlier is that I suppressed it, thinking it was too philosophical, impractical, or indulgent to follow.

-Through a combination of 1. years of meditation helping me notice immediate social desires and see past them to find wonder, and 2. seeing leaders at places I admire as productive sharing the same philosophical questions I had, I realized that through science, decoding/improving/preserving consciousness is something I can actually dedicate my life to work on!
+Through a combination of 1. years of meditation helping me notice immediate social desires and see past them to find wonder, and 2. seeing productive leaders with an impact I admire share the same grand questions I had, I realized that through science, decoding/improving/preserving consciousness is something I can actually dedicate my life to work on!

 Since then, I’ve switched to using wonder as both fuel and direction for what I choose to pursue, and it’s been unbelievably energizing!